William Johnston Beacom

 Roll of Honour Citation

-The attack occurred at 3pm when members of the Neighbourhood Policing Unit were on mobile patrol driving along Friendly Street in the Markets district of Belfast.
+The attack occurred at 3:00pm when members of the Neighbourhood Policing Unit were on mobile patrol driving along Friendly Street in the Markets district of Belfast.

 A man who had been delivering leaflets for a nearby church said he heard the explosion and saw the policemen climbing out of the Land Rover.

-He said: “they were really shocked.
+He said that “they were really shocked.
 They were frightened and shocked and I assured them that I was there to help them and I got into the Land Rover and I held the policeman.
 I asked his colleague what was his name.
 He told me it was Johnston and I kept pleading with him to “hold on Johnston, hold on, and hold on, Jesus loves you”.
-I got in behind him and I held his head and I held his arms and his hands and I held them around him and that’s the only consolation I could give him: to talk and call the name of Jesus to him.
+I got in behind him and I held his head and I held his arms and his hands and I held them around him and that’s the only consolation I could give him, to talk and call the name of Jesus to him.
 That’s the only thing I could do for him.
 He wasn’t able to say anything.
 He died before the ambulance came”.